OP-TEE/build/faq.md

   [OP-TEE Documentation] and try to update where you find gaps.
 - Enable `repo` for the device in [Platforms Supported] currently not using repo.
-- If you'd like to implement a bigger feature, please reach out to us and we can discuss what is most relevant to look into for the moment.
+- If you would like to implement a bigger feature, please reach out to us and we can discuss what is most relevant to look into for the moment.
 If you already have an idea, feel free to send the proposal to us.

 ### I want to get my company logo on op-tee.org, how?
 If your company has done significant contributions to OP-TEE, then please send